nnaisense/evotorch/docs/user_guide/gym.md

 )
 ```

+Notice that in the example code above, `CustomPolicy` expects two arguments: `obs_length` and `act_length`. `GymNE` will inspect the expected arguments of the custom policy and automatically provide values for them.
+A custom policy class might expect none, some, or all of the following arguments:

+- `obs_length`: Length of the observation vector, as an integer.
+- `act_length`: Length of the action vector, as an integer.
+- `obs_shape`: Shape of the observation space, as a tuple of integers.
+- `act_shape`: Shape of the action space, as a tuple of integers.
+- `obs_space`: The observation space, as a [Box](https://www.gymlibrary.dev/api/spaces/#box).
+- `act_space`: The action space, as a [Box](https://www.gymlibrary.dev/api/spaces/#box).
+Please note that, even if the gym environment's action space is discrete, this will be given as a Box.
+The reason is that `GymNE` always expects the policy network to produce tensors of real numbers (whose shape is specified by the given Box).

-You can specify additional arguments to pass to the instantiation of the environment, as you would pass [key-word arguments to `gym.make`](https://www.gymlibrary.ml/environments/box2d/lunar_lander/#arguments), using the `env_config` dictionary.
+You can specify additional arguments to pass to the instantiation of the environment, as you would pass [key-word arguments to `gym.make`](https://www.gymlibrary.dev/environments/box2d/lunar_lander/#arguments), using the `env_config` dictionary.
 For example:

 ```python
 problem = GymNE(